d2l-ai/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 we compute its value by summing over pixels in $x$, centered around $(i,j)$ and weighted by $V[i,j,a,b]$.

-Now let's invoke the first principle we established above—*translation invariance*.
+Now let us invoke the first principle we established above—*translation invariance*.
 This implies that a shift in the inputs $x$ should simply lead to a shift in the activations $h$.
 This is only possible if $V$ and $u$ don't actually depend on $(i,j)$,